pcottle/learnGitBranching/README.md

 ## Contributing

-I really loose about contributing levels.
+I am really loose about contributing levels.
 For contributing functionality, you will need to install the `grunt` build tool.
 The general steps:

 ```
 git clone <your fork of the repo>